alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Why measure the impact of research data?
 ========================================

-A key measure of the worth of research is the impact it has, both within the academic community and beyond.
+A key measure of the worth of research is the impact it has or, to put it another way, the difference it is making both within the academic community and beyond.
-In recent years funding bodies have placed increasing emphasis on monitoring the potential and actual impact of the research projects they fund.
+In recent years funding bodies have placed increasing emphasis on monitoring the potential and actual impact of the research projects they fund, as distinct from evaluating the intrinsic academic quality and value of research outputs as judged solely by other academics.

 Since 1997, the NSF has judged the merit of research proposals on their intellectual merit and their broader impact [@nsb2011mrc].
 In the UK, impact plans became part of the bidding process for all Research Councils in 2009,